-In 1969, he probably would have been elected the next President of the United States.
-Instead, he hosted a party for six young female campaign workers on the island of Chappaquiddick.
-After the party, he was driving 28-year-old Mary Jo Kopechne back to her hotel when he missed a turn and drove off a bridge.
+Just six years after getting a gentleman's degree from Harvard, Kennedy was elected to the U.S. Senate by voters from the state of Massachusetts.
+In 1969, he probably would have been elected the next President of the United States, but he hosted a party for six young female campaign workers on the island of Chappaquiddick.
+After the party, he was driving 28-year-old Mary Jo Kopechne back to her hotel from his family estate when he missed a turn and drove off a bridge.
 Kennedy, a married man, left the scene and did nothing to rescue her.
 The next morning, police found the submerged car with Kopechne's dead body inside.
 He was charged only with leaving the scene of an accident.

-Teddy Kennedy was known for how much alcohol he could drink and the extra-marital affairs he had when he was married to his first wife, Joan.
-He once attended a Halloween party dressed as Barney the purple dinosaur and said: "They don't call me Tyrannosaurus Sex for nothing."
+Kennedy was known for how much alcohol he could drink and affairs he had when he was married to his first wife, Joan.
+He once attended a Halloween party dressed as Barney the purple dinosaur and said, "They don't call me Tyrannosaurus Sex for nothing."

 In 1962, shortly after his brother, John F. Kennedy, became President, he took his first job ever.
 He was elected to his brother's United States Senate seat at age 30 and stayed there for more than 47 years, to become the third longest-serving senator in U.S. history.